Virginia 'Throuple' Dead In Murder Suicide Pact, Police Say

 A female roommate who lived with the trio let officers into the home on Tuesday morning, but police couldn't get into the locked back bedroom.
 They called Fairfax County firefighters to bring a ladder truck to allow them to look inside the room through a window.
 That's when investigators found the body, Reilly said.

 Investigators do not think the roommate was involved in the deaths.
-The woman cooperating with police, Reilly said, and she likely wasn't home when the killings happened.
+The woman was cooperating with police, and she likely wasn't home when the killings happened, Reilly said.

 Click here to sign up for Daily Voice's free daily emails and news alerts.